baktragh/atr1prnt/README.md

 * FS-DOS2 - Atari DOS 2 fully compatible (default).
 DOS 2.0, DOS 2.5, XDOS.
 * FS-DOSIIP - DOS II+ (by S. Dorndorf)
 * FS-NONE - No file system

+## Special Options

+* BOOT256 - Assume the first three sectors hold 256 bytes instead of 128

+# Wildcarding

+ATR1PRNT has limited support for wildcarded atr_file specification.
+The file name (but not any of its parent directories) can be wildcarded with * (asterisk) and ? (question mark).
+This way, you can process multiple ATR disk images.

+ATR1PRNT expands the wildcards.
+If you are running ATR1PRNT from a shell that expands the wildcarding characters before running the program, use appropriate delimiters to prevent the shell from expanding the wildcards.

+Note that all disk images processed with wildcarding share the same options.
+Summary reports, if requested, all always present at the very end of the output.

+## Example

+    java -jar atr1prnt.jar "C:\UTILS\A8\DISK\TEST*.ATR" FS-DOS2 SUMMARY NOSECTORS